shreyapz/ShreyaZarkar-Monefy/Task2_Automation/README.md

 - check the settings options

 A prioritization of such test cases according to their possible business impact in case of failure.
--Add income to any category and check the income is reflected in Pie chart -Add expense to any category and check the expense is reflected in Pie chart -check the Balace is calculated correctly
+- Add income to any category and check the income is reflected in Pie chart
+- Add expense to any category and check the expense is reflected in Pie chart
+- check the Balace is calculated correctly

-Please explain your approach and why you chose the particular tech stack -chose android app to automate using appium and robot framework -configuring android app is quicker in terms of time contraints.
+Please explain your approach and why you chose the particular tech stack
+- chose android app to automate using appium and robot framework
+- configuring android app is quicker in terms of time contraints.
--Appium is open source automation tool which supports native and hybrid applications.
+- Appium is open source automation tool which supports native and hybrid applications.
 - Robot framework is quick to setup and get started with it. redability of test cases and its steps are redable. great report genartion tool.